patrickmaynard/php-project-stub/README.md

 To test the basics, run `php smoketest.php`.

 TODO: Add PHPUnit tests and a simple Makefile target for running them, along with a basic settings.yaml file.
+And add a RECIPES.md file for stuff like copying the project to a new github repository.